What training reveals about neural network complexity: Deferred technical arguments

 \subsubsection{The global Lipschitz constant}

 We prove the following:

-\begin{lemma} In the setting of Theorem~\ref{theorem:between_training_regions}, suppose that the network is trained using Dropout with probability 0.5 and denote by $\bp_l = \avg_{\bx \in X} \diag{\bS_{l}^{(t)}(\bx)}$ the probability that the neurons in layer $l$ are active (with Dropout disabled).
+\begin{lemma} In the setting of Theorem~\ref{theorem:between_training_regions}, suppose that the network is trained using $\sfrac{1 }{2}$-Dropout and denote by $\bp_l = \avg_{\bx \in X} \diag{\bS_{l}^{(t)}(\bx)}$ the probability that the neurons in layer $l$ are active (before Dropout is applied).
 The global Lipschitz constant of $f^{(t)}$ is with high probability

-for $c = (1+\gamma) \, \beta \, \xi \, (1 + o(1))$, whenever $|T| = \tilde{\Omega}\br{\frac{ p_{\textit{avg}}}{p_{\textit{min}}^2} \sum_{l=1}^{d-1} n_l } $, with $p_{\textit{min}}$ and $p_{\textit{avg}}$ being the minimum and average entry over all $\bp_l$, respectively. \end{lemma}
+for $c = (1+\gamma) \, \beta \, \xi \, (1 + o(1))/p_{\textit{min}}$, whenever $|T| = \tilde{\Omega}\br{\frac{ p_{\textit{avg}}}{p_{\textit{min}}^2} \sum_{l=1}^{d-1} n_l } $, with $p_{\textit{min}}$ and $p_{\textit{avg}}$ being the minimum and average entry over all $\bp_l$, respectively. \end{lemma}

 The inequality provided above is unexpectedly tight: combining $\lambda_{f^{(t)}} \geq \lambda_{f^{(t)}}(\cR_{\bx^{(t)}})$ with Lemma~\ref{lemma:close_to_data} we can deduce that